How to Raise a Reader

 Grab onto a genre: Kids go through phases of genres they're passionate about, from girl detectives to science fiction and fantasy.
 Don't get hung up on whether it's considered great literature (although some genre books are).
 Be happy that your kid is devouring books one after the other.

 Feed the favorite-author addiction: Once your kids find a writer they love, they may want to read all of his or her books -- a great excuse for a trip to the library or an opportunity for book swapping among friends and classmates.
 Here are some good bets for favorites.
 Younger kids: Dav Pilkey (The Adventures of Captain Underpants), Beverly Cleary (Beezus and Ramona).
 Middle grade: Kate DiCamillo (Because of Winn-Dixie), Neil Gaiman (The Graveyard Book).
-Tweens and teens: Judy Blume (Are You There God, It's Me Margaret) and Sarah Dessen (Just Listen).
+Tweens and teens: Judy Blume (Are You There God, It's Me Margaret) and Leigh Bardugo (The Grisha Trilogy).

 Count on the classics: Books are called classics because they continue to engage readers generation after generation.
 There are no guarantees, but you could try introducing your kids to books you loved as a kid and see which ones click.
 Some good ones to try are the Dr. Seuss and Narnia books, Charlotte's Web, and The Secret Garden.
 Check out our Classic Books for Kids list to find more.

-Find books about the things your kid loves: If your kid adores horses, try Black Beauty or any of the titles on our list of best Horse Books.
-If he's wild about cars, trucks and trains, check out our list of Vehicle Books.
+Find books about the things your kid loves: If your kid adores horses, try National Velvet or any of the titles on our list of best Books About Horses.
+If he's wild about vehicles, check out our list of Books About Cars, Trucks, and Trains.
 Librarians, booksellers, and Internet searches will help you find books on any favorite topic.

 Funny is fine: Some parents wrestle with letting their kids read Captain Underpants, Diary of a Wimpy Kid, and other edgy humor books about kids getting in trouble.
 Talk to your kids about the content, but keep in mind that kids like these books not because they want to imitate the characters' actions but because they can live vicariously through their bad behavior.
 Humor is a great pathway to book loving.